-- Insured by the Federal Housing Administration (“FHA”), a government agency that’s part of the U.S. Department of Housing and Urban Development, these loans are a safe, viable option for building credit in today’s tough real estate market.
+- Insured by the Federal Housing Administration (FHA), a government agency that’s part of the U.S. Department of Housing and Urban Development (HUD), FHA 203(b) loans are a safe, viable option for building credit in today’s tough real estate market.
 Your down payment can be as low as 3.5% of the purchase price.
 In many cases, your closing costs and fees can be included in the loan.
 The FHA allows home sellers, builders, and lenders to pay some of your closing costs, including appraisal, credit reports and/or title expenses.
-Nice!

 - These loans offer tremendous mortgage benefits to active-duty service members, veterans, and some surviving spouses.
-A VA home loan can be used for many different purposes, including purchasing or building a new home, refinancing a current mortgage, repairing or improving your existing home, or installing home efficiency measures.
+A VA home loan can be used for many different purposes, including purchasing or refinancing a current mortgage.

 - The U.S. Department of Agriculture provides low-interest, no-down-payment loans to farmers and other qualified borrowers with low to moderate incomes.
 These loans are for people buying property in rural areas or small towns who are unable to obtain loans elsewhere.